What services do you offer?

 There is no homework directly from the school programming.
 Students are welcome to dive deeper into work we are doing if they choose.

-Depending on the number of days your child is attending, they will have to do homeschooling work at home to meet the time requirements of the CDE.
+Depending on the number of days your child is attending, they will have to do a certain amount of homeschooling work at home to meet the time requirements of the CDE.
 We are happy to meet with you and develop an educational plan for the days your child is not in attendance with us.

 How is student work graded?